-The publishing industry is an evolving industry.
-Self-publishing doesn’t hold the stigma it once did and deciding to take an independent route is often the best choice for many projects.
-Unlike the traditional publishing track where authors lose creative control over their books, sign over the majority of the profits to the publisher and lose the copyright, Navigator Graphics assist the indie author in bringing their book to fruition as envisioned while keeping the rights and, most importantly, the profits from the years of work invested.
-We will design your book and guide you in choosing the best printing platform for you.
-Learn more about how the process works.
+The team at Navigator Graphics is here to assist independent authors in bringing their book to fruition as envisioned.
+With the emergence of print on demand models, the publishing industry is evolving.
+Self-publishing doesn’t hold the stigma it once did.
+Deciding to take an independent route is often the best choice for many projects.
+Unlike the traditional publishing track where authors lose creative control over their books and sign over the majority of the profits to the publisher, self-publishing allows an author to craft their book to suit their vision and keep the profits for their years of work.

 I founded Homebound Publications in 2011 as a vessel for my own work.
 I soon found dozens of fellow writers who, like myself, had produced quality works that didn’t fit neatly into a box of wide marketability and were therefore not given attention by larger publishing houses.
 I expanded my vision, formed a traditional publishing house and opened to unsolicited submissions.
 At present, Homebound Publication is thriving with 4 divisions and nearly 100 titles in print (over a third of which are award-winning).
 However, there was still a gap.
 Due to our modest budget and a small staff, I routinely find myself rejecting quality manuscripts, not because they shouldn’t be published but simply due to the press’ limitations.
 I founded Navigator Graphics as a means to bridge that gap and offer authors a chance to claim their independent voice and publish their book.
 While Navigator Graphics isn’t a traditional publishing house with an editorial process, we are the next best thing: a springboard for those writers determined to carry the banner for their work and be heard.